 The company also says that the 835 will come with support for EIS 3.0, electronic image stabilization that can correct for pitch, yaw and roll so you can capture smoother, less shaky without the need for optical image stabilization.

-In addition to Qualcomm's five pillars, there are other major improvement such as the 835's new octa-core Kryo 280 CPU and Qualcomm's new Neural Processing Engine for machine learning, which should improve overall performance and help your device stay fast months and years after purchase.
+Machine Learning: In addition to these five areas of focus, there are other major improvement such as the 835's new octa-core Kryo 280 CPU and Qualcomm's new Neural Processing Engine for machine learning, which should improve overall performance and help your device stay fast months and years after purchase.

-The major caveat to all this is that while Qualcomm has created a lot of new technology for use on the Snapdragon 835, in the end, it's up to device makers to actually implement these features for consumers to use.
+There are additional machine learning possibilities as well.
+During a demo at Qualcomm’s headquarters, a rep showed us a Snapdragon 835-powered device that could tap into image recognition to overlay identifying labels over objects captured by the device’s camera.
+Another demo of the Snapdragon 835’s machine learning prowess would suggest where to tap on the phone’s screen when using the camera to get the best composed shot.Both of these machine learning demos are prototypes, though, and that’s the major caveat to all this: while Qualcomm has created a lot of new technology for use on the Snapdragon 835, in the end, it's up to device makers to actually implement these features for consumers to use.
 To really see the benefit of its new chips, we're going to have to wait for devices with the 835 to hit the market.

 - Smartphones with the Longest Battery Life